rikard-helgegren/leverage_analysis_tool/README.md

 ### How to run

-Run the application by executing leverage_analysis_tool.py
+Run the application by executing Makefile

 ```
-python3 leverage_analysis_tool.py
+make
 ```

+This compiles the C++ files, and then runs the program.

-*NOTE*: Does not work with Windows currently.
+*NOTE*: The program does not work with Windows currently.

 ### Required libraries